-Deep breathing exercises such as square breathing have been positively associated with everything from better sleep and improved heart health, to mental clarity and improved cognitive function.
+Deep breathing exercises such as square breathing, also known as box breathing, have been positively associated with everything from better sleep and improved heart health, to mental clarity, reduced anxiety and depression along with improved cognitive function.

 Still, proper breathing practices remain something that almost everyone struggles with.